TsLu1s/TSForecasting/README.md

 ## Framework Contextualization <a name = "ta"></a>

 The `TSForecasting` project offers a comprehensive and integrated pipeline designed to Automate Time Series Forecasting applications.
-By implementing multivariate approaches that incorporate multiple regression models, it combines multiple relevant modules such as `SKLearn`, `AutoGluon`, `CatBoost` and `XGBoost`, following an `Expanding Window` structured approach for performance evaluation ensuring a robust, scalable and optimized forecasting solution.
+By implementing multivariate approaches that incorporate multiple regression models, it combines varied relevant modules such as `SKLearn`, `AutoGluon`, `CatBoost` and `XGBoost`, following an `Expanding Window` structured approach for performance evaluation ensuring a robust, scalable and optimized forecasting solution.

 The architecture design includes five main sections, these being: data preprocessing, feature engineering, hyperparameter optimization, forecast ensembling and forecasting method selection which are organized and customizable in a pipeline structure.